-Community commentator Loveleen Brenna believes that the authorities do not get across to our immigrants and many other groups the Coronary infection risks, symptoms and restrictions.
+Community commentator Loveleen Brenna believes that the authorities do not get across to our immigrants and many other groups the Corona infection risks, symptoms and restrictions.

 Brenna tells Vårt Land that she sees the Corona crisis through the eyes of her Indian parents, both of whom are in the high-risk group because of age and illness.
 She will call before and after the authorities have given the daily press conferences, so she can explain to them what they don’t understand.

 Brenna says many don’t have anyone who can explain this to them, and is very critical of how the authorities have delivered information about the Corona epidemic to the immigrant community in Norway: Foreign words and bureaucratic language is used, and they refer to bodies and institutions that many do not know, she believes.